Recurrent miscarriage: Treatment

 If the likely cause of recurrent pregnancy loss can be determined treatment is to be directed accordingly.
 In pregnant women with a history of recurrent miscarriage, anticoagulants seem to increase the live birth rate among those with antiphospholipid syndrome and perhaps those with congenital thrombophilia but not in those with unexplained recurrent miscarriage.
 One study found that in many women with chronic endometritis, "fertility was restored after appropriate antibiotic treatment."

-There are currently no treatments for women with unexplained recurrent pregnancy loss.
-The majority of patients are counseled to try to conceive again, and chances are about 60% that the next pregnancy is successful without treatment.
+For women with unexplained recurrent pregnancy loss, research suggests that specific antenatal counseling and psychological support may result in a higher chance of pregnancy success.
+Some research finds that for these patients psychological support and ultrasound in early pregnancy "gives 'success rates' of between 70% and 80%".

 However, each additional loss worsens the prognostic for a successful pregnancy and increases the psychological and physical risks to the mother.
 Aspirin has no effect in preventing recurrent miscarriage in women with unexplained recurrent pregnancy loss.
 Immunotherapy has not been found to help.
-There is currently one drug in development, NT100, which is in clinical trials for the treatment of unexplained recurrent miscarriage.
-The study investigates the role of NT100 in improving maternal-fetal tolerance for women with unexplained recurrent miscarriage.

 In certain chromosomal situations, while treatment may not be available, in vitro fertilization with preimplantation genetic diagnosis may be able to identify embryos with a reduced risk of another pregnancy loss which then would be transferred.
 However, in vitro fertilization does not improve maternal-fetal tolerance imbalances.

-Close surveillance during pregnancy is generally recommended for pregnant patients with a history of recurrent pregnancy loss.
-Even with appropriate and correct treatment another pregnancy loss may occur as each pregnancy develops its own risks and problems.

-Psychological effects of miscarriages

-There is significant, and often unrecognized, psychological and psychiatric trauma for the mother – for many, miscarriage represents the loss of a future child, of motherhood, and engenders doubts regarding her ability to procreate.

-"There is tremendous psychological impact of recurrent miscarriage.
-Psychological support in the form of frequent discussions and sympathetic counseling are crucial to the successful evaluation and treatment of the anxious couple.
-When no etiologic factor is identified, no treatment started at 60% to 80% fetal salvage rate still may be expected.
-Therefore, couples with unexplained recurrent miscarriage should be offered appropriate emotional support and reassurance."